PlayStation 2 Architecture

 During the days of the original PlayStation, multiple revisions of the original controller were released featuring different features (and also bringing fragmentation to the market).
 Now, for the benefit of developers, there was a single controller that unified all the previous properties.

-Compared to the DualShock, the new version featured a slight redesign, it included two analogue sticks and two vibration motors for richer input and feedback, respectively.
+Compared to the original DualShock, the new version features a slight redesign, it includes two analogue sticks and two vibration motors for richer input and feedback, respectively.

-Next to the controller slot is the Memory Card slot which is compatible with PS1 and PS2 cards.
-The new cards embed extra circuitry for security purposes referred to as MagicGate, which enables games to block data transfers between different memory cards.
+Next to the controller slot is the Memory Card one, now compatible with PS1 and PS2 cards.
+The latter cards embed extra circuitry for security purposes referred to as MagicGate, which enables games to restrict data transfers between different memory cards.
+The IOP takes care of encrypting and decrypting the content, and it does so with the help of the MagicGate chipset (found inside the Memory Card) and the DVD drive, the latter bundles the encryption keys.

 Operating System

-There’s a 4 MB ROM chip fitted on the motherboard that stores a great amount of code used to load a shell menu that the users can interact with, but it also provides system calls to simplify I/O access [17], which games rely on.
+There’s a 4 MB ROM chip fitted on the motherboard, this stores a great amount of code used to load a shell menu (that the users can interact with) but it also provides system calls to simplify I/O access [23] (which games rely on).

 Image